Assistant Superintendent for Business & Finance and Chief Financial Officer

 He is married to Yolanda and they are the parents of two children and three grandchildren.
 Dr. Getwood has remained dedicated to the mission of providing a quality education for all students in the Port Arthur Independent School District.

 Chief Education Reform Academic Officer

 Robin Arceneaux Beaty is a native of Port Arthur, and a graduate of the former Lincoln Senior High School.
-She earned her Bachelor of Science from Texas Woman’s University in Denton, Texas.
+She earned her Bachelor of Science, in three years from Texas Woman’s University in Denton, Texas.
 Robin also has a minor in Journalism, where she took part in an Internship with a local television station during her college years.
 She earned the Master of Education in Educational Leadership from Prairie View A & M University in Prairie View, Texas.

-Her educational career spans close to 30 years as a Master Teacher in the Houston Independent School District, where she served as a Lead Teacher, Grade Level Chairperson, and Teacher Facilitator.
-Early in her career she was asked to mentor teachers new to the District, based on her classroom management and organization to deliver instruction at the highest level.
+Her educational career spans close to 30 years as a Master Teacher in the Houston Independent School District, where she served as a Lead Teacher, Grade Level Chairperson, and a Teacher Trainer for Professional Development.
+During her career she was selected by District Personnel to Mentor teachers new to the District, based on her classroom management and organization to deliver instruction at the highest level.
 She has served as a High School Counselor, Assistant Principal, Principal, and Director.
 Her current position in PAISD is Chief Education Reform Academic Officer.

-As Chief Academic Officer, she oversees the Curriculum Supervisors, Counselors, Social Workers, and Gifted and Talented Teachers.
+As Chief Academic Officer, she oversees the Curriculum Supervisors, Campus Counselors, Social Workers, and the Gifted and Talented Teacher Program.
 She also serves as one of the District Coordinators for School Improvement.

 Robin is married to Rahn, and they have an adult son, Carl, who is a graduate of the University of Houston.
 She also loves to spend time with her Cockatiel birds, Robert and Lucy, who are 21 and 13 years old.

 Chief Education Reform Officer